MotoGP Betting Odds 2019

 Be careful with your MotoGP bets though - just because a rider obtains pole position does not guarantee he will have a successful race.
-In the 2017 season, only five of the eighteen races were won by the man who started at the front of the grid, and only eight of eighteen finished on the podium after starting from pole.
+In the 2017 season, only five of the eighteen races were won by the man who started at the front of the grid, and only eight of eighteen finished on the podium after starting from the pole position.

 If you're unsure of who is going to win the race - let's face it, we've all been there - there are several options for you.
 The top online sports betting sites will let you bet on who will make it to the podium, who will finish in the top six and which riders will record competition points.
 You can even bet on the nationality of the race winner, which is a great option if you're a fan of Spaniards!

 There is nothing like the roar of a 1000cc engine, and that's just one of the reasons to be obsessed with MotoGP, the world's premier motorcycle racing competition.
 Each and every year the riders get better and the bikes get faster, so there's always plenty to look forward to.
 With races on the calendar from March until November, you'll never be short on MotoGP action.